Pre-Hospital Care Protocols

 Protocol update information was also sent to all Maine EMS licensed clinicians on November 7, 2023 to the email on file for your EMS license.
 If you did not receive it, please check your spam/junk folder or log into your eLicensing account to ensure your email address is up to date.

-Clinicians must complete the Maine EMS protocol update for their license level prior to using the Maine EMS protocols that will go into effect on January 31, 2024.
-At that point, the protocols from December 1, 2021 will sunset and no longer be valid and cannot be used.
+Clinicians must complete the Maine EMS protocol update for their license level prior to using the Maine EMS protocols that went into effect on January 31, 2024.
+All previous versions of Maine EMS protocols have sunset and are no longer valid.

 Please note that per Maine EMS Rules, Chapter 5, §4, licensed Maine EMS clinicians must complete the most recent Maine EMS prehospital protocol update in order to perform emergency medical treatment.
 The following information outlines how to complete this.